Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Instabilities in Market Impact Games

 \subsubsection{One Factor Matrix}

-We say that $Q$ is a one factor matrix if $Q=(1-q)I+q\cdot \bm{e}\bm{e}^T$, where $\bm{e}=(1,\ldots,1)^T \in \R^M$ and $q\in (0,1)$.
-The bounds on $q$ guarantee the positive definiteness of the cross-impact matrix.
-Then it holds: \begin{co} Under the assumptions of Theorem \ref{te_inst}, if the cross-impact matrix is a one factor matrix, then the market is not asymptotically weakly stable. \end{co}
+We say that $Q$ is a one factor matrix if $Q=(1-q)I+q\cdot \bm{e}\bm{e}^T$, where $\bm{e}=(1,\ldots,1)^T \in \R^M$ and $q\in (0,1)$ to guarantee the positive definiteness $Q$.
+As we have seen in Section \ref{sec:scaling}, $q$ can be a function of $M$.
+Then it holds: \begin{co} Under the assumptions of Theorem \ref{te_inst}, if the cross-impact matrix is a one factor matrix, then the market is not asymptotically weakly stable if $\lim_{M\to \infty} qM$ diverges. \end{co}